nmattei/cmps3140/index.md

 **Late Tokens.** At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for programming projects only.
 Each token is worth one additional day, to use at your discretion.
 These tokens have no cash value.

-**Final Grade Policy:** The weighted average will determine your letter grade roughly as follows, +/- grades will be given for borderline cases.
+**Final Grade Policy.** The weighted average will determine your letter grade roughly as follows, +/- grades will be given for borderline cases.
 * A >= 90%
 * B >= 80%
 * C >= 70%